 4. Idas following Kastor and Polydeukes (names inscribed) with cattle;

 Kleobis (Κλέοβις) and Biton (Βίτων) were two legendary or mythical brothers from Argos whose story was mentioned by Herodotus.
-The strong young men died after pulling their mother's ox cart to a festival at the temple of Hera in Argos, and according to Herodotus, "the Argives made and dedicated at Delphi statues of them as being the best of men".
+The strong young men died after pulling their mother's ox cart to a festival at the temple of Hera in Argos (the Heraion, between Argos and Mycenae), and according to Herodotus, "the Argives made and dedicated at Delphi statues of them as being the best of men".
 (Histories, Book 1, chapter 31)

-Pausanias mentioned a relief depicting the brothers pulling their mother's wagon, opposite the sanctuary of Nemean Zeus at Delphi (Description of Greece, Book 2, chapter 20, section 3).
-The scene is also known from a relief on altar now in the Baths of Diocletian, Rome (see photo, right).
+Pausanias mentioned a relief depicting the brothers pulling their mother's wagon, opposite the sanctuary of Nemean Zeus at Argos (Description of Greece, Book 2, chapter 20, section 3).
+The scene is also known from a Roman period coin of Argos, a relief on a sarcophagus in the small archaeological museum in Venice, and a relief on an altar now in the Baths of Diocletian, Rome (see photo, right).

 The kouros statues were discovered during the massive excavations at Delphi, directed by Jean Théophile Homolle (1848-1925), director of the French Archaeological School at Athens (l’École française d’archéologie d’Athènes) 1890-1903.
 When the first statue was unearthed it was recognized as one of the earliest large-scale Archaic kouroi.
 However, the subsequent discovery of its twin caused considerable confusion, followed by a great deal of speculation.
 It was apparently Homolle who, recalling the passage from Herodotus, identified the figures as Kleobis and Biton.
 An early reading of the inscriptions on the bases ([κλεοβις και βι]τον | ταν ματαρα ...) appeared to confirm the identification, which was generally accepted.